 The feeding requirements heavily depend on the mass and weight of the dog.

-If your adult dog weights 60-90 lbs then it is important that you provide him with 3-4 cups of food every day two times a day that is morning and evening.
+If your adult dog weights 60 to 90 lbs then it is important that you provide him with 3 to 4 cups of food every day two times a day that is morning and evening.

 The second most important thing to keep in mind is that now your puppy has grown up in to an adult dog and so does not require the same quantity of food that was previously needed to help him grow and get bigger.